 Salzburg – Christmas Markets in the Mozart City

-Salzburg, the famous birthplace of Wolfgang Amadeus Mozart, is one of the most beautiful cities in Austria.
-Salzburg is worth visiting at any time of the year but is especially magical during the Advent period preceding Christmas.
+Salzburg, the birthplace of Wolfgang Amadeus Mozart (and the Sound of Music), is one of the most beautiful cities in Austria.
+Salzburg is worth visiting at any time of the year but is especially magical during the Christmas season.

 During Advent, the old town of Salzburg is beautifully lit in the evenings and Christmas markets and stalls are set up throughout the old town.
-Snow is often an added bonus but the endless arches and covered walkways allow visitors to remain dry if preferred.
+Snow is often an added bonus for a White Christmas but the endless arches and covered walkways allow visitors to remain dry if preferred.

 Some of the best Christmas markets in Salzburg, including the main market in front of the Dom (Cathedral), continue a few days after Christmas and some are even functioning on Christmas Day itself.